 Brazil was also home to yet another version, a rather well-developed machine and manufactured by Boffelli & Finazzi.

-Even the Taiwanese made a copy, though their version was highly modified and included a number of unusual features.
-It was marketed in the USA as the "Select" but in other markers under its makers name, Lin Huan.
+Unsurprisingly, the Taiwanese also made a version (though not really a copy), this being highly modified and including a number of unusual features.
+It was marketed in the USA as the "Select", in South Africa as the Fragram LHB 108 but in other markets as the David 600 and also under its makers name, Lin Huan.

-Three other mysterious examples are the NSTC (shown below), apparently an American-made example but about which nothing is known, the (presumably) French-made UFP and, most remarkable of all, a geared-head version of the South Bend 9-inch (also pictured below) - which may or may not be a UFP.
+Four other mysterious examples are the NSTC (shown below), this apparently being an American-made example but about which nothing is known; the (presumably) French-made UFP; a version discovered in South Africa without any branding and sufficiently different to all the other clones to be recognised as a unique model and, most remarkable of all, a geared-head version of the South Bend 9-inch (also pictured below) - which may or may not be a "UFP"

 Incredibly, the lathe continued in production into the 21st century with an improved copy of the late Model 10K (from the 1950s) being built in China and sold by Grizzly.